16BitS3G4l/MailChimpBulk/README.md

 # MailChimpBulk
-If you need to send out a bunch of templates(as previews to specific emails) in mailchimp, you can stop wasting time right now and start being productive.
+Sending out a bunch of templates(as previews to specific emails) to various devices, platforms, and users in mailchimp doesn't seem to be simple, or even possible.
+But it might be, if you use MailChimpBulk - by just pressing a single button, you'll be able to send templates in bulk.

-Note: currently ***only*** works on free mailchimp versions
+Note: currently ***only*** works on free mailchimp versions.

 ## Installation
 1. Download repository as a .zip file using git or [you can download directly](https://github.com/dev-segal/mailchimp-bulk-preview/archive/master.zip).